My Eclectic Bites

 • ½ cup diced yellow bell pepper

-• 1 large avocado, sliced or diced
+• 1 large avocado, sliced

-• 2 tablespoons vegan mayo
+• 2 tablespoons vegan mayonnaise

-• 2 teaspoons sriracha
+• 2 teaspoons sriracha (adjust to taste)

 Instructions

-3. Assemble poke bowl.
+3. Assemble the poke bowls

 Notes